codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 1. [Trigger promotions]({{site.baseurl}}/docs/promotions/trigger-promotions/)
   Implement the changes to initiate the promotion.
-  The change made to an application in the trigger environment starts the process of moving these changes through the defined sequence of environments, either automatically or manually.
+  The change made to an application in the trigger environment starts the process of promoting these changes through the defined sequence of environments, either automatically or manually.

 1. [Track releases for products]({{site.baseurl}}/docs/promotions/releases/)